nf-core/funcscan/docs/output.md

 <summary>Output files</summary>

 - `deeparg/`
-  - `*.align.daa*`: Diamond alignment output
+  - `*.align.daa*`: Intermediate DIAMOND alignment output
-  - `*.align.daa.tsv`: Diamond alignment output as .tsv
+  - `*.align.daa.tsv`: DIAMOND alignment output as .tsv
   - `*.mapping.ARG`: ARG predictions with a probability >= --prob (0.8 default).
   - `*.mapping.potential.ARG`: ARG predictions with a probability < --prob (0.8 default)

 </details>

 [deepARG](https://bitbucket.org/gusphdproj/deeparg-ss/src/master) uses deep learning to characterize and annotate antibiotic resistance genes in metagenomes.
 It is composed of two models for two types of input: short sequence reads and gene-like sequences.
 In this pipeline we use the `ls` model, which is suitable for annotating full sequence genes and to discover novel antibiotic resistance genes from assembled samples.
-The tool `Diamond` is used as an aligner.
+The tool `DIAMOND` is used as an aligner.

 #### fARGene